cambiegroup/flowchem/docs/development/additional/add_device/example_explained.md

 # Device Addition - Example Explained

-This script guides the reader through the implementation of one of the device files in FlowChem.
+This script guides the reader through the implementation of one of the device files in flowchem.

 To better understand how the package works, let's select a device consisiting of multiple components: the ML600.